 Americares U.S Programs last year delivered more than $200 million in medicine and supplies to a network of more than 1000 clinics and health centers.
 We are licensed or authorized to distribute prescription medications in all 50 states and Puerto Rico.

 Free clinic support means patients don’t go without medication

 When disaster strikes here at home, our emergency response team mobilizes immediately, reaching out to free clinics and health centers in our network of over 1000 safety net partners to deliver the right aid to survivors in urgent need.
 But we don’t stop there: we follow up with field visits and ongoing recovery assistance for communities in crisis.
 From Hurricane Sandy, to Hurricane Katrina, to the Joplin tornado, to the 9/11 terrorist attacks, Americares has been on the scene, delivering crucial help, reduce human suffering, and help communities recover.

 “Medicine for the poor should not be poor medicine”.

-Among the low-income, uninsured population in the U.S., chronic diseases account for more than 75 percent of U.S. health care expenditures and are the leading causes of morbidity and mortality.
+Among the low-income, uninsured population in the U.S., chronic diseases account for more than 75 percent of health care costs and are the leading causes of morbidity and mortality.
 According to the Robert Wood Johnson Foundation, 45 percent of all uninsured, nonelderly adults report having at least one chronic condition.
-Specifically, the Urban Institute reports that 4 million (14 percent) of nonelderly adults reporting hypertension are uninsured, and 1.2 million (15 percent) of nonelderly adults reporting diabetes are uninsured.
-Our support for chronic disease prevention, treatment and management continues with our safety net partners also offer a range of services, such as pediatric exams, vaccinations and dentistry.
+We support an array of community health initiatives, helping our network partners serve the uninsured and underinsured with high quality, primary care for conditions such as diabetes, hypertension and mental health.
+Many safety net partners also offer a range of services, such as pediatric exams, vaccinations and dentistry.
 Our partners can find important shared educational information that will help them deliver high quality patient care at SafetyNetCenter.org